DynamicsAndNeuralSystems/pyspi/README.md

 ### _hcga_

 [_hcga_](https://github.com/barahona-research-group/hcga), a *highly comparative graph analysis* toolkit, computes several thousands of graph features directly from any given network.

+## SPI Wishlist

+As _pyspi_ is under active development, we maintain a list of statistics that we wish to add to the library going forward -- and welcome suggestions from users by submitting an Issue.
+At the moment, here are some SPIs we hope to incorporate in the future:

+* Gromov-Wasserstain distance for time series (*GW<sub>τ</sub>*), as described in [Kravtsova et al. (2023)](https://doi.org/10.1007/s11538-023-01175-y)